- Search The Registry

 Walker hit in decent numbers, recording a .251 BA; he became revered for his play behind the plate and his durability during an era where catchers wore little to no protective equipment.
 He played in 60 of Toledo's 84 games during their championship season.
 At the core of the team's success, one sportswriter at Sporting Life pointed out, were Walker and pitcher Hank O'Day, which he considered “one of the most remarkable batteries in the country.”

 Walker's first appearance as a major league ballplayer was an away game against the Louisville Eclipse on May 1, 1884; he went hitless in three at-bats and committed four errors in a 5–1 loss.
 Throughout the 1884 season, Walker regularly caught for ace pitcher Tony Mullane.
 Mullane.
-Walker's year was plagued with injuries, limiting him to just 42 games in a 104-game season.
-For the season, he had a .263 BA, which was top three in the league, but Toledo finished eighth in the pennant race.
+Walker's year was plagued with injuries, limiting him to 42 games in a 104-game season.
+He had a .263 BA for the season, which was top three in the league, but Toledo finished eighth in the pennant race.

 The team was also troubled by numerous injuries: circumstances led to Walker's brother, Weldy, joining the Blue Stockings for six games in the outfield.
 The Blue Stockings released Walker on September 22, 1884.
 During the offseason, Walker took a position as a mail clerk but returned to baseball in 1885, playing in the Western League for 18 games.
 In the second half of 1885, he joined the baseball club in Waterbury for ten games.